-When starting your engine in very cold weather (below $0^{\circ}F$ or $-18^{\circ}C$), do this:
+When starting your engine in very cold weather (below 0° F or -18°C), do this:

 - 1. With your foot off the accelerator pedal, turn the ignition key to START and hold it there.
 When the engine starts, let go of the key.
 Use the accelerator pedal to maintain engine speed, if you have to, until your engine has run for a while. - 2.
 If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
 Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for about three seconds.
+When the engine starts, let go of the key and accelerator.
 If the vehicle starts briefly but then stops again, do the same thing, but this time keep the pedal down for five or six seconds.
 This clears the extra gasoline from the engine.